Imaginary gap-closed points and dynamics in a class of dissipative systems: Imaginary Gapless modes and dynamics of Quantum walk

 At $k=0$, the LHS of Eq.~(\ref{eq:connection_condition}), denoted as $F(k)$, attains its maximum value $\sum_{m=0}^n t_m>0$.
-So if the minimum value of $F(k)$ is smaller than or equal to zero, Eq.~(\ref{eq:connection_condition}) has real roots, and the energy spectrum is IGC.
+So, if the minimum value of $F(k)$ is smaller than or equal to zero, Eq.~(\ref{eq:connection_condition}) has real roots, and the energy spectrum is IGC.
+In finite chains, satisfying condition (\ref{eq:connection_condition}) with a discrete crystal momentum $k$ might not be achievable.
+However, from a dynamical perspective, their bulk dynamical behavior mirrors that of the infinite-chain limit due to the local nature of propagation.
+Treating $k$ as continuous in this limit enables the identification of rigorous IGC points.

 Notably, the system under OBC lacks IGC states.
 This is because any IGC state would also be an eigenstate of the Hermitian $H_h$, which is an extended state, contradicting the NHSE's localized nature under OBC.
-Alternatively, in systems with the NSHE, OBC spectrums are enclosed by their PBC counterparts \cite{PhysRevLett.124.086801, zhang2022universal}.
-For this dissipative lattice, the PBC spectrums' maximum imaginary part is zero, rendering the OBC spectrums always imaginary-gapped.
+Alternatively, in systems with the NHSE, OBC spectra are enclosed by their PBC counterparts \cite{PhysRevLett.124.086801, zhang2022universal}.
+For this dissipative lattice, the PBC spectra' maximum imaginary part is zero, rendering the OBC spectra always imaginary-gapped.
 An example is shown in Fig.~\ref{FIG3}(a).

 Although substantial differences exist in the spectrum and eigenstates between OBC and PBC for this model, the dynamics within the bulk exhibit similarity for both cases.
-This similarity is evident from the Schrödinger equation $i(d/dt)\ket{\psi (t)}=H\ket{\psi (t)}$.
+This similarity is evident from the Schrödinger equation $i(d/dt)\ket{\psi (t)}=H\ket{\psi (t)}$ (we set $\hbar=1$ throughout this paper).
 Under PBC, the Hamiltonian is given by $H_{PBC} = H_{OBC} + \delta H$.
 Here, $\delta H$ represents the coupling term that connects the two boundaries.
 When a wave function $\ket{\psi(t)}$ predominantly resides in the bulk, with negligible population at the boundaries, $\delta H \ket{\psi(t)} \approx 0$, and then consequently, the Schrödinger equations for OBC and PBC become effectively equivalent in this approximation.
 This feature is exemplified in Fig.~\ref{FIG3}(b).
-In the following, we show that the dynamical evolution properties of quantum walks under OBCs can be elucidated by IGC points of the PBC spectrums.
+In the following, we show that the dynamical evolution properties of quantum walks under OBCs can be elucidated by IGC points of the PBC spectra.

 Considering a quantum walk in this model under OBC, a particle is released at the site $( x_0,A)$.
 Subsequently, the particle's wave function diffuses from the initial location $( x_0,A)$ and escapes from lossy $B$ sites.
 The wave function norm decreases as